trrad/trrad.github.io/_posts/2016-09-04-hello-world.md

 date:   2017-08-16
 ---

 This post means I've finished setting up the basic parts of this blog to my satisfaction.
 I'll quickly outline some of the decisions that went into this hosting choice and what I hope to accomplish writing here.
 First, a quick example & test of some interactive visualizations using bokeh.
+Try moving the sliders and see what happens!

 {% include color_sliders.html %}